 UPSC MAINS POLITICAL SCIENCE SYLLABUS PAPER – 2

-This post, covers detailed syllabus of both papers of ‘Political Science’ which is one optional subject of UPSC Mains Examination.
+This post, covers the detailed syllabus of both papers of ‘Political Science’ which is one optional subject of UPSC Mains Examination.
 To appear in UPSC Civil Services Mains exam, you need to have complete awareness about UPSC Mains Syllabus and exam pattern.

 Comparative Politics and International Relations